bucketeer-io/bucketeer-docs/docs/open-feature/react-native/index.md

 ```

 :::warning
-Changing the `targetingKey` is not supported in the current implementation of the BucketeerProvider.
+Changing the `targetingKey` is not supported in the current implementation of the BucketeerReactNativeProvider.
 To change the user ID, the Provider must be removed and reinitialized exactly as demonstrated in the [JavaScript / Web section](/open-feature/javascript#update-the-evaluation-context).
 :::